Not Making Time to Declutter?

 It’s also a great time to use that spring in your step to do a bit of Spring clearing – have a good sort out and get organised for the year ahead!

-• Ask the children to review their toys.
+Ask your children to review their toys, puzzles and other entertainment.
 If they didn’t have a sort out after Christmas, now is a good opportunity to pass on any toys that they no longer play with – ask them the questions below and get them to make some choices!
 They will appreciate having move space to play!

 If you’re having trouble deciding on whether to pass an item on, ask yourself these questions: